poLLi/Screep_PoLLi_AI/README.md

 - **TypeScript Support**: Full TypeScript development with Screeps type definitions
 - **Single File Output**: Bundles and minifies all code into a single `main.js` file
-- **Automatic Deployment**: One-command deployment to local Screeps server
+- **Automatic Deployment**: One-command deployment to local or official Screeps server
 - **Minification**: Production builds are minified for optimal performance

 ## Project Structure